jrossgit/jrossgit.github.io/_posts/2018-05-20-benelux1-efteling.md

 ---
-layout: post
+layout: theme_park_report
+title:  Efteling
-title:  "Day 0/Day 1 - Efteling (In Which jayjay Regresses to a Childlike State)"
+subtitle: In Which James Regresses to a Childlike State
+series: benelux
 date:   2018-05-20 +0100
 categories: [travel]
 ---